Traditional Martial Arts Are Not Fake

-As absurd as it may be, it occurs regularly and there are numerous recorded events where horrible singers come to compete on singing shows such as “American Idol” and miss-perform horribly, in the end, shocked that the judges didn’t appreciate their singing, since they personally think their singing is excellent.
+As absurd as it may be, it occurs regularly and there are numerous recorded events where horrible singers come to compete on singing shows such as “American Idol” and miss-perform, in the end, shocked that the judges didn’t appreciate their singing, since they think their singing is excellent.

-If we look at my individual experience, for instance, prior to getting in a match with an MMA fighter to spar, I’ve never actually sparred with a skilled fighter.
+If we look at my individual experience, for instance, before getting in a match with an MMA fighter to spar, I’ve never actually sparred with a skilled fighter.

 If you understand my story, you likewise understand that after rumbling with a BJJ blue belt and ultimately sparring with an MMA fighter, you realized that there’s practically zero that I could use from my 12+ years of learning Aikido, when handling genuine fighting stress.

-Simply put, I learned zero about the standards which make someone qualified to handle a true, resistant challenger, or to express it actually more suitably, I knew zero about genuine grappling or fighting and had no knowledge of what true fighting and grappling are.
+Simply put, I learned zero about the standards which make someone qualified to handle a true, resistant challenger, or to express it more suitably, I knew zero about genuine grappling or fighting and did not know what true fighting and grappling are.
 It was effortless for me to assume that I am sufficiently skilled at it since I had zilch to liken or evaluate it with.

 And believe me, this was not a special situation.

-In closure, it is crucial to separate traditional martial arts from fantasy-based martial arts.
-Traditional martial arts are contingent on historical techniques that have been proven to be effective in the real world, while fantasy-based martial arts are based on fictional techniques that have not been proven to be effective in combat or under stress testing of any kind.
+In closing, it is crucial to separate traditional martial arts from fantasy-based martial arts.
+Traditional martial arts are contingent on historical techniques that have been proven to be effective in the real world, while fantasy-based martial arts are based on fictional techniques that have not been proven to be effective in combat or under-stress testing of any kind.